-The following summary of the terms of the common stock we may offer using this prospectus does not purport to be complete and is subject to and qualified in its entirety by reference to our Fifth Amended and Restated Certificate of Incorporation, as amended (certificate of incorporation) and our Amended and Restated Bylaws (bylaws), copies of which have been previously filed by us with the SEC and are incorporated by reference in this prospectus.
+The following summary of the terms of the common stock we may offer using this prospectus does not purport to be complete and is subject to and qualified in its entirety by reference to our Fifth Amended and Restated Certificate of Incorporation, as amended (certificate of incorporation), and Amended and Restated Bylaws (bylaws) copies of which have been previously filed by us with the SEC and are incorporated by reference in this prospectus.
 See "Incorporation of Documents by Reference."

-Our authorized capital stock consists of 200,000,000 shares of common stock, \$0.01 par value per share, and 5,000,000 shares of preferred stock, \$0.01 par value per share.
-As of March 31, 2014, we had 67,196,808 shares of common stock outstanding.
-As of March 31, 2014, we had an aggregate of 11,666,051 shares of common stock reserved for issuance upon exercise of outstanding stock options granted under our Amended and Restated 2003 Stock Incentive Plan.
+Our authorized capital stock consists of 125,000,000 shares of common stock, \$0.01 par value per share, and 5,000,000 shares of preferred stock, \$0.01 par value per share.
+As of June 30, 2012, we had 39,667,121 shares of common stock outstanding.
+As of June 30, 2012, we had an aggregate of 3,632,544 shares of common stock reserved for issuance upon exercise of outstanding stock options granted under our 2003 Stock Incentive Plan, as amended, and an aggregate of 23,387,377 shares of common stock reserved for issuance upon the exercise of outstanding common stock warrants.